ChristopherCarignan/multivariate-resampling/README.md

 The R function multivar_resamp allows for resampling of a data set to a target number of observations, either under-sampling or over-sampling as appropriate.
 In the case of over-sampling, new observations are created in a bootstrap fashion by creating weighted averages of features between randomly selected nearest neighbors in a multivariate space.
 Verification that no duplicated observations is included in the over-sampling process.

+Examples are shown below of a multivariate data set that was over-sampled at 250% (from 2338 to 5845 observations).

 Example of over-sampling of feature with a uni-modal distribution:
 ![unimodal](https://github.com/ChristopherCarignan/multivariate-resampling/blob/master/oversamp_unimodal.png)